K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 -   **Upload:** Uploads application source file or packaging files at the platform.

--   **Stage:** Executes buildpack and configures an application run time environment at the platform.
+-   **Stage:** Executes buildpack and configures an application runtime environment at the platform.

 -   **Start:** The stage runs the completed application.